Updated:

 3.2 Breaking Down Complex Concepts

-Patience manifests in our willingness to decompose mathematical concepts into their smallest addends.
-Where a regular scholar might grasp multi-step problems speedy, students with dyscalculia gain from specific preparation in every step, with plenty of time to master every component before moving ahead.
+Patience manifests in our willingness to condense mathematical concepts into their smallest parts.
+Where a regular scholar might grasp multi-step problems quickly, students with dyscalculia gain from preparation in every step, with plenty of time to master every component before moving ahead.

 3.4 Celebrating Small Victories